Compliance

 Navigate CMRA best practices with our guide on mail compliance.
 Uncover the top 3 mistakes commercial mail receiving agencies often make and how to rectify them for seamless operations.

 Let’s face it, when it comes to the life of a mailroom operator in the US, compliance is like that obligatory guest at the party, not the colorful confetti.
 It’s the relative who’s always invited, more out of necessity than excitement.
-It’s manual, it’s tedious, and did we mention tedious?
-But you know what?
-It’s also undeniably essential – the type of responsibility you can’t just sweep under the rug.
+It’s a manual, tedious affair, did we mention tedious?
+Yet, it’s undeniably essential – the type of responsibility you can’t simply ignore.

-Although we’re basing our concerns on United States Postal Service regulations, these 3 mistakes can be avoided by mailroom operators everywhere.
-Even if your country won’t pursue legal action against you for failing to comply, at least you know where everything is at all times.
-That’s a pretty solid win.
+While our concerns revolve around United States Postal Service regulations, these three mistakes are universal for mailroom operators everywhere.
+Even if your country doesn’t enforce legal consequences for non-compliance, maintaining order is a win in itself.
+After all, knowing where everything is at all times is a pretty solid victory.

 3 Compliance Mistakes to Avoid